jenglezou/NewToursDemoAut/README.md

-New Tours Demo Website - AUtomation using CucumberJvm and Selenium
+New Tours Demo Website - Automation using CucumberJvm and Selenium
 ==================================================================

 This project automates a couple of flight booking scenarios using the New Tours Demo website.